rhyek/nestjs-practical-example/article/article-1.md

 ## Conclusion

 Hoorah! and Phew!
 That was a bit of a long one.
-Hopefully after having read this article going through some concepts and looking at some sample code you will have a better understanding of what a good back-end application architecture needs in order to provide good maintainability, flexibility, and testability.
+Hopefully, after having read this article going through some concepts and looking at some sample code, you will have a better understanding of what a good back-end application architecture needs in order to provide good maintainability, flexibility, and testability.

-We went over a few subjects such as **Dependency Inversion**, **Layered Architecture**, provided some useful tips along the way, gained some useful background, and in part 2 of this series we will focus a little on **Test-Driven Development** but especially how we can set up **Integration Testing** using **Docker** for our project.
+We went over a few subjects such as **Dependency Inversion**, **Layered Architecture**, gained useful background knowledge, build a solid architecture foundation and in part 2 of this series we will focus a little on **Test-Driven Development** but especially how we can set up **Integration Testing** using **Docker** for our project.
 Hope to see you there!